-Throughout the year we gladly accept donations of toys, books, and other useful items that are new or in good condition.
+Throughout the year we gladly accept donations of toys, books, and other useful items that are new or in good condition if we have space to take them.
 In addition, we keep a "wish list" of larger items needed.

-Annual Fundraising Campaign our entire community.
+Annual Fundraising Campaign

+Once a year, the center focuses on the Annual Community Support Campaign for the Whatcom Family YMCA.
+This campaign is extremely important to our mission of serving our entire community.
 100% of funds raised during this campaign allows us to provide scholarships for families in need of financial assistance to participate in YMCA programs.
 Please contact the Director if you are interested in participating in this exciting fundraising event.

-Once a year, the center focuses on the Annual Community Support Campaign for the Whatcom Family YMCA.
-This campaign is extremely important to our mission of serving